How the FWC is reducing the risk of CWD

 In 2021, the FWC prohibited importing or possessing whole carcasses or high-risk parts of deer, elk, moose, caribou and all other species of the deer family originating from any place outside of Florida.
 People may import into Florida: de-boned meat; finished taxidermy mounts; clean hides and antlers; and skulls, skull caps and teeth if all soft tissue has been removed.

 Once CWD has been established, it is difficult to control the spread of this disease and virtually impossible to eradicate.
 Because prions shed by infected deer persist in the environment, the best chance for managing CWD is acting quickly after it’s been detected to prevent more animals from becoming infected.
-If CWD is detected in Florida, there’s a comprehensive plan in place and FWC staff is ready to immediately respond along with other government agencies, such as the Florida Department of Agriculture and Consumer Services, U.S. Department of Agriculture, U.S. Fish and Wildlife Service, and Florida Department of Health.
-Multiple management strategies would be employed to control the spread of the disease, including purposefully lowering the deer population in the infected area.
+CWD has been detected in Florida and FWC has a comprehensive plan in place and staff are ready to immediately respond along with other government agencies, such as the Florida Department of Agriculture and Consumer Services, U.S. Department of Agriculture, U.S. Fish and Wildlife Service, and Florida Department of Health.
+Multiple management strategies are being used to control the spread of the disease, including purposefully lowering the deer population in the infected area.

 How you can help prevent CWD